atkm/hugo-site/content/posts/taxi-demand-prediction.md

 ### 4.3 Random Forest Model

+We did a 5-fold cross-validation on a small training set to tune numTrees, maxDepth, and minInstancesPerNode.
+Changing minInstancesPerNode did not affect model performance.

 Since the random forest model requires far more computational resources than the baseline model, we implemented the model in PySpark + MLlib and ran on GCP DataProc.
 The DataProc image version 1.3 comes with Python 3.4, although the cluster is configured to use Python 2.7 by default.
 We configured the cluster to use Python 3 with this [initialization action](https://github.com/atkm/taxi-demand-prediction/blob/master/python3-initscript.sh).